 It is through the generosity of many individuals, that we at Lowell TNR are able to continue on our mission, and with just one small donation you can help save a cat today.
-It is during these cold winter months, that our feline friends need the most help.
 Please take a look at our Charity Wish list and consider donating.

 Listen to the Lowell TNR Coalition answer questions back on Monday, October 11th 2010 on the Wicked Local Show with Jack Baldwin & Max Bowen, Editor of the Billerica Minuteman.